|Rating:||8.9 / 10|

 Size 32″ leg length.
 I don’t mind slightly shorter pant legs when hiking.
 There is also a size 34″ leg length available

-Hikers who like long pants who are used to hotter as well as cooler weather and hikers who like their comfort.
-This really are comfortable
+Hikers who like long pants and who want a pair that suits both hotter as well as cooler weather, and hikers who like their comfort.
+These pants really are comfortable

-You can purchase the Kuhl Radikl Men’s Pants from Wild Earth
+You can purchase the Kuhl Radikl Men’s Pants from Wildfire Sports

 If you have worn the Kuhl Radikl Men’s Pants or if you have questions, we’d like to hear from you.
 Post your comment or question below